-2. Basis of preparation

-SFRS(I) 1-1:16 SGX 1207:5(d)

-The financial statements have been prepared in accordance with Singapore Financial Reporting Standards (International) ("SFRS(I)") under the historical cost convention, except as disclosed in the relevant notes to the financial statements.

-The individual financial statements of each entity within the Group are measured and presented in the currency of primary economic environment in which the entity operates (its functional currency).
+SFRS(I) 1-1:112 2.
+Basis of preparation SFRS(I) 1-1:16 SGX 1207:5(d) The financial statements have been prepared in accordance with Singapore Financial Reporting Standards (International) ("SFRS(I)s") under the historical cost convention, except as disclosed in the relevant notes to the financial statements.
+All accounting policies have been consistently applied to the current financial year and comparative period, unless otherwise stated.
+Where an accounting policy information is not disclosed in the financial statements, it is considered as not material and mainly standardised accounting requirements.
+The accounting policy information that are material and necessary for the understanding of the financial statements are disclosed in the relevant notes to the financial statements.
+[Where material accounting policy information relates to financial statements as a whole, are disclosed below].
+SFRS(I) 1-1:51(d) SFRS(I) 1-1:51(e) The individual financial statements of each entity within the Group are measured and presented in the currency of primary economic environment in which the entity operates (its functional currency).
 The consolidated financial statements of the Group and the statement of financial position of the Company are presented in Singapore dollar ("\$") which is the functional currency of the Company and the presentation currency for the consolidated financial statements and all values presented are rounded to the nearest thousand ("\$'000"), unless otherwise stated.

-The preparation of financial statements in compliance with SFRS(I)s requires management to make judgements, estimates and assumptions that affect the Group's application of accounting policies and reported amounts of assets, liabilities, revenue and expenses.
+SFRS(I) 1-1:122,125 The preparation of financial statements in compliance with SFRS(I)s requires management to make judgements, estimates and assumptions that affect the Group's application of accounting policies and reported amounts of assets, liabilities, revenue and expenses.
 Although these estimates are based on management's best knowledge of current events and actions, actual results may differ from those estimates.
 Estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are summarised below and detailed disclosures are included in the respective notes to the financial statements.

-Critical judgements applied:

-- Assessment of de-facto control in XXX (China) Co., Ltd. (Note 15) - Significant influence in AAA Malaysia Sdn.
+Critical judgements applied: Assessment of de-facto control in XXX (China) Co., Ltd. (Note 15) Significant influence in AAA Malaysia Sdn.
 Bhd.
-(Note 16) - Classification of joint arrangement (Note 17)

-Significant accounting estimates and assumptions used:

-- Provision for warranty on products sold under distribution and trading segment (Note 3(a)(i)) - Estimation of total contract costs for revenue from customised audio system (Note 3(a)(ii)) - Income taxes in various jurisdictions (Note 7) - Estimation of future cash flows and determination of discount rate on impairment of goodwill (Note 13) - Determination of lease terms (Note 14) - Determination of net realisable value for inventories (Note 20) - Fair value measurement of the Group's leasehold land and buildings, investment properties and financial assets measured at FVOCI; the fair value measurements utilise market observable inputs and data as far as possible, please refer to notes 10, 11 and 18 to the financial statements for further details.
+(Note 16) Classification of joint arrangement (Note 17) Significant accounting estimates and assumptions used: Provision for warranty on products sold under distribution and trading segment (Note 3(a)(i)) Estimation of total contract costs for revenue from customised audio system (Note 3(a)(ii)) Income taxes in various jurisdictions (Note 7) Estimation of future cash flows and determination of discount rate on impairment of goodwill (Note 13)

+- Determination of lease terms (Note 14) ٠ - Determination of net realisable value for inventories (Note 20) • - Fair value measurement of the Group's leasehold land and buildings, investment • properties and financial assets measured at FVOCI; the fair value measurements utilise market observable inputs and data as far as possible, please refer to notes 10, 11 and 18 to the financial statements for further details.